Clarkb2UofM/Clarkb2UofM.github.io/README.md

 There are many other themes available for Github pages, a more extensive list can be found [here](https://pages.github.com/themes/)
 In this tutorial we will be using the theme Slate

-To add the the theme to your site,
+To add the the theme to your site:
-- Navigate to _config.yml
+- Return to the screen showing the files in your repository
+- Create a new file named ```_config.yml```
-- add the following line of code to your file
+- add the following block of code to your file

 ```
     theme: jekyll-theme-slate
+    title: Your Name
+    description: Digital Resume
 ```

 - This will tell the software that you want your theme to be set to slate

+---

 ### Conclusion
+This tutorial outlines only the basics of hosting your resume on gitlab.
+If you found this helpful I encourage you to explore the other customizability options that Github offers

+---

-## FAQ
+#### FAQ

 **Q:** "Why is Markdown better than a word processor?"
 **A:**  Answer